ARM-software/LLVM-embedded-toolchain-for-Arm/docs/building-from-source.md

 configuration with the `-DVARIANT_JSON` setting.
-Any additional options provided on the command line will override values from he JSON. `-DC_LIBRARY` will be required to set which library to build, and `-DLLVM_BINARY_DIR` should point to a build or install of LLVM.
+Any additional options provided on the command line will override values from he JSON. `-DC_LIBRARY` will be required to set which library to build, and `-DLLVM_BINARY_DIR` should point to the top-level directory of a build or install of LLVM.

+(The actual binaries, such as `clang`, are expected to be in `$LLVM_BINARY_DIR/bin`, not `$LLVM_BINARY_DIR` itself.
+For example, if you're using the results of a full build of this toolchain itself in another directory, then you should set `LLVM_BINARY_DIR` to point at the `llvm` subdirectory of the previous build tree, not the `llvm/bin` subdirectory.)

 For example, to build the `armv7a_soft_nofp` variant using `picolibc`, using an existing LLVM build and source checkouts: